Stormchaser-cyber/Personal-Projects/Python Projects/Stock Data Web Scraper/README.md

-# This is the README.md for the Stock Data Web Scraper Project #
+# This is the README.md for the Stock Data Web Scraper Project#
+* Version 1.0.1
+* Last updated 8/24/2021
 ----

 ### What is this Code for? ###